leah-jala/PP5-PaperDreams7Apr/README.md

 ## The Skeleton Plane

-### Large Screen Wireframes
+### Wireframes
 The homepage should look artsy and not like a commercial site.
 It should appeal to those looking for something unique and handmade.
+I have included some of my wireframes from the most important pages.

 ![Homepage](docs/wireframes/wf-home.JPG)